R3Conclave/conclave-core-sdk/external-docs/docs/enclaves.md

 be used to get in those protections are of no use.
 Thus it's important for an enclave to be written securely.

 Conclave helps with this dramatically because it lets you write enclave logic in memory-safe, type-safe languages like Java or Kotlin.
 These languages eliminate by construction huge swathes of bugs.
-The embedded JVM ensures all buffer bounds are checked, no memory is freed before use and all casts are valid.
-This makes it much easier to process data from outside the enclave because you don't have to worry that you might accidentally let an attacker is.
+All buffer bounds are checked, no memory is freed before use and all casts are valid.
+This makes it much easier to process data from outside the enclave because you don't have to worry that you might accidentally let an attacker in.

 !!! warning